chriswein12/e-commerce-back-end/README.md

   - Categories
   - Tags
   - Products
-* Uses MySQL2 and Sequilize to connect to the MySQL database.
+* Uses MySQL2 and Sequelize to connect to the MySQL database.
 * Uses environmnet variables stored in a .env file for sensitive information.

 <br/>